connorourke/crystal_torture/README.md

 ### **crystal_torture:**
  `crystal_torture` is a Python, Fortran and OpenMP crystal structure analysis module.
 The module contains a set of classes that enable:

-* a crystal structure to be converted into a graph for network analysis
+* a crystal structure to be converted into a graph for network analysis.
-* connected clusters of crystal sites (nodes) to be retrieved and output
+* connected clusters of crystal sites (nodes) to be retrieved and output.
-* periodicity of connected clusters of crystal sites to be determined
+* periodicity of connected clusters of crystal sites to be determined.
-* relative path tortuosity to traverse a crystal within a connected cluster to be calculated for each site
+* relative path tortuosity to traverse a crystal within a connected cluster to be calculated for each site.

 ## Installation